Why Your Business Needs a Separate Bank Account

-If your business is a sole proprietorship, you can probably continue to keep just one checking account if you wish, but just make sure that business and personal expenses and income are labeled and that no personal expenses are claimed as business expenses.
+In conclusion: If your business is a simple sole proprietorship, you may be able to continue to keep just one checking account.
+Just make sure that business and personal expenses and income are labeled and that no personal expenses are claimed as business expenses.

 For all other types of business entities, get a separate business checking account.

 Disclaimer: This discussion is only a general overview.
 It is not intended to be tax or legal advice.
 Every business is unique, so it's always a good idea to talk to your tax professional or financial advisor before you make business decisions.